adm-vietnam/adm-vietnam.github.io/pages/Apply.md

 ## Application Material Required
-- Statement of purpose
+- Statement of purpose (in English)
-- Curriculum vitae
+- Curriculum vitae (including your picture)
-- Undergraduate transcript
+- Official undergraduate transcript
+- Certificate of bachelor degree (if applicable)
-- Master's transcript (if applicable)
+- Official master's transcript (if applicable)
+- Certificate of master's degree (if applicable)
+- Certificate of English proficiency (if any)

 To apply, fill out this form by May 15.